 A text editor is one of the most used applications on any operating system.
-Whether you are writing some sophisticated code or editing the basic system configs, you will be using some sort of text editor.
-So it’s important that you choose a text editor that doesn’t slow you down in any way and maximizes productivity.
+Whether you are writing some sophisticated code or editing the basic system configs, you will be using some text editor.
+So it’s important that you choose a text editor that doesn’t slow you down and maximizes productivity.

-Terminal-based text editors, do exactly that by removing the need of ever leaving your terminal and providing strong keyboard support, making the mouse redundant.
+Terminal-based text editors do exactly that by removing the need to ever leave your terminal and providing strong keyboard support, making the mouse redundant.

-So now let’s look at the best terminal-based text editors Linux has to offer.
+So now, let’s look at the best terminal-based text editors Linux offers.

 Vim is one of the most popular command-line text editors ever.
-If you have been using Linux for some time, you probably have come across jokes regarding how difficult it is to use Vim.
-It is certainly true that VIM has a steep learning curve due to its minimal mouse support and multiple modes but once you learn to use the extensive keyboard mappings and commands Vim offers, you can be more productive than you ever were.
+If you have been using Linux for some time, you probably have heard jokes about how difficult it is to use Vim.
+It is certainly true that VIM has a steep learning curve due to its minimal mouse support and multiple modes, but once you learn to use the extensive keyboard mappings and commands Vim offers, you can be more productive than you ever were.
 No scrolling down to the end of the document now, you can just press

 It also offers a fun interactive tutorial application called “vimtutor” which will take you through all its basic commands and features so that you can get started with your command line editing journey.